-In Ise Shima, it’s easy to get around by train.
-The JR Sangu Line and Kintetsu Shima Line connect major spots like Ise, Toba, and Kashikojima.
-However, renting a car can be more convenient if you want to explore freely.
-Ise City has two stations—Iseshi (JR and Kintetsu) and Ujiyamada (Kintetsu only), with Ujiyamada being better for Kintetsu travelers.
-You can walk to the Outer Shrine in 5–10 minutes from either station, while the Inner Shrine is a 10–15 minute bus ride away.
+Getting around Ise-Shima is easy, especially by train.
+The JR Sangu Line and Kintetsu Shima Line connect major destinations such as Ise, Toba, and Kashikojima.
+That said, renting a car can offer more flexibility if you want to explore off the beaten path.
+Ise City has two main stations: Iseshi (served by both JR and Kintetsu) and Ujiyamada (Kintetsu only).
+Ujiyamada is generally more convenient for Kintetsu travelers.
+From either station, it’s a 5–10 minute walk to the Outer Shrine (Geku), while the Inner Shrine (Naiku) is about 10–15 minutes away by bus.

-The CAN Bus helps tourists get to popular places like the Ise Shrines, Meoto Iwa Rocks, and even Toba, with rides running once or twice per hour.
-A Michikusa Pass gives unlimited bus rides—1,200 yen for one day or 1,800 yen for two.
-Toba is just 15 minutes from Ise by train, and its top spots like Mikimoto Pearl Island and the Toba Aquarium are a short walk from the station.
-From Toba, you can take the Kintetsu Line to Shima City, ending at Kashikojima Station by Ago Bay, which takes 30–45 minutes and costs between 560 and 1080 yen.
+For sightseeing, the CAN Bus is a helpful option, offering access to popular spots such as the Ise Shrines, Meoto Iwa (Wedded Rocks), and even Toba.
+Buses run one to two times per hour.
+The Michikusa Free Pass allows unlimited rides—¥1,200 for one day or ¥1,800 for two days.
+Toba is only 15 minutes from Ise by train, and top attractions like Mikimoto Pearl Island and Toba Aquarium are just a short walk from Toba Station.
+From Toba, the Kintetsu Line continues to Shima City, ending at Kashikojima Station by scenic Ago Bay.
+The ride takes 30–45 minutes and costs between ¥560 and ¥1,080 depending on the train.

 Ise Shima Travel Tips